DataCamp Competitions are designed to closely mirror data analyst challenges to help learners apply their skills to real-world problems and datasets.

 DataCamp Competitions accept submissions created in the Workspace, DataCamp’s in-browser IDE.
 To start your competition workspace choose a technology by clicking on the corresponding button—”Start with Python” or “Start with R”.
 You’ll see a newly created workspace that will include a competition overview and data to work with to write and run your analysis.
 All required packages are included in the template.

 To submit your analysis, publish it by clicking “Share” at the top right corner of the screen.
-You can then change the name of your notebook, and once ready, click “Publish” to submit your entry to the Competition.
-Once submitted, you won’t be able to edit your publication.
+You can then change the name of your notebook, and once ready, click “Publish” to submit your entry to the competition.

 What makes a winning solution?